michael-h-patrianna/chain-offer-exporter-test/REFACTORING_PROGRESS.md

 ### 11. Update Component Imports
 - ⏳ Update all imports in moved files to use path aliases (@lib, @components, etc.)
-- ⏳ Fix import paths in QuestlineViewer.tsx
+- ⏳ Fix import paths in ChainOfferViewer.tsx
 - ⏳ Fix import paths in all renderer components
 - ⏳ Fix import paths in hooks
 - ⏳ Fix import paths in utils